If you have an emergency, please see our Contact Us page.

 - Veterinarian's phone number

 Colic is a dangerous combination of signs that indicate abdominal pain in the horse.
-Colic can range from mild to severe, but it should never be ignored.
+Colic in horses can range from mild to severe, but it should never be ignored.
 Many conditions cause colic can become life-threatening in a relatively short period of time.

 Recognizing colic can be difficult.
 The signs vary between individuals and also depend on the severity of pain.
 Among the most common signs are: